Viperion’s healbot (Devout Cleric build in Mod 17)

 Radiants for your offense slots (more Power means better heals)

-Dark for your utility slots for companion influence (if you think that stat actually can make a difference).
+Tactical enchantment for incoming healing (especially good in ToMM to be healed for more from the paladin and be buffed with a better shielded temp HP).
+Dark enchantment is another option for your utility slots to increase your Companion Influence stat (if you think that stat actually can make a difference).
 Alternatively, Quartermasters for RP bags.

 Vorpal for your critical heals.